RK9Creator/Rama-Krishna-K-Technical-Writer-API-Software-Documentation-Specialist/README.md

 ##   Portfolio Samples

 ### 1. [GRS API Documentation](./GRS_API_Documentation.md)
-A comprehensive guide detailing the API endpoints, authentication, error codes, and examples for interacting with the GRS Tool, suitable for beginner-level users
+A comprehensive guide detailing the API endpoints, authentication, error codes, and examples for interacting with the GRS Tool.
 ### 2. [GRS User Guide](./GRS_User_Guide.md)
 Step-by-step instructions for using the GRS Tool, including uploading, validating, editing, and migrating design log records.